helidon-io/helidon-build-tools/README.md

 ## Helidon Compatibility

-The Helidon Build Tools version is aligned with the Helidon `major.minor`.
+The Helidon Build Tools version is aligned with the Helidon `major.minor` version.
  I.e Helidon Built Tools version `X.Y.?` is compatible with Helidon version `X.Y.?`.